tsuru/tsuru/docs/contributing/index.rst

     $ make

 Please ensure that MongoDB and Redis are started before running the test suite.
-If you see some tests failures with messages like "dial tcp 127.0.0.1:6379: connection refused" and "no reachable server", the most likely reason is that these services are not running.
+If you see some test failures with messages like "dial tcp 127.0.0.1:6379: connection refused" and "no reachable server", the most likely reason is that these services are not running.

 If you just want to run the tests you can use `make test`.